 Archive for November, 2008

 The next Piatto per Tutti cooking class is taking place on Monday.
-Wednesday Rabelais and Evangeline and joining forces to celebrate the book The Widow Clicquot; they’ll be holding a joint book signing and champagne dinner at Evangeline.
-Thursday night The Great Lost Bear is showcasing the beer of Andrews Brewing.
-There will be a wine tasting at West End Grocery on Friday.
-Also on Friday, the Foreside Tavern is offering a special lobster menu.
-A class in Italian gluten-free cooking is taking place Saturday in Falmouth.
-Farmers’ Markets are taking place in Monument Square on Wednesday and at Deering Oaks Park on Saturday.
+There are a pair of events for beer fans taking place on Tuesday.
+Novare Res is holding a Trappist beer tasting and Bar Lola is holding a beer dinner.
+There will be a wine tasting at RSVP on Wednesday and a wine and cheese tasting at Public Market House on Thursday.
+Thursday night The Great Lost Bear is showcasing the beer of Cape Ann Brewing.
+Thursday through Saturday there’s a pre fixe truffle dinner on the menu at Cinque Terre.
+The last regularly scheduled Farmers’ Markets of the year are taking place in Monument Square on Wednesday and at Deering Oaks Park on Saturday.
 For more information on these and other upcoming food happenings in the area, visit the event calendar.

 The new issue of Maine Home + Design includes an article about this Summer’s meeting of Deathmatch.
 This comes just a few days after Port City Life published an article on the same topic.
 Neither publication has posted their articles on the subject online.